Rule 8.486. Petitions

-(A)They must be bound together at the end of the petition or in separate volumes not exceeding 300 pages each.
+(A)If submitted in paper form, they must be bound together at the end of the petition or in separate volumes not exceeding 300 pages each.
 The pages must be consecutively numbered.

-(B)They must be index-tabbed by number or letter.
+(B)If submitted in paper form, they must be index-tabbed by number or letter.

-(C)They must begin with a table of contents listing each document by its title and its index-tab number or letter.
+(C)They must begin with a table of contents listing each document by its title and its index number or letter.
 If a document has attachments, the table of contents must give the title of each attachment and a brief description of its contents.

 (2)The clerk must file any supporting documents not complying with (1), but the court may notify the petitioner that it may strike or summarily deny the petition if the documents are not brought into compliance within a stated reasonable time of not less than 5 days.

 (3)Rule 8.44(a) governs the number of copies of supporting documents to be filed in the Supreme Court.
 Rule 8.44(b) governs the number of supporting documents to be filed in the Court of Appeal.

 (Subd (c) amended effective January 1, 2016; adopted as subd (d); previously amended effective January 1, 2006, and January 1, 2007; previously amended and relettered as subd (c) effective January 1, 2009.)